Applying for Aid

 Harold Hirsch Scholarship for Non-Traditional Students

 This award is provided by the Harold Hirsch Scholarship Fund of Atlanta.
-The fund provides annual scholarship assistance for degree-seeking students in the Evening Degree Program.
+The fund provides annual scholarship assistance for degree-seeking students in the Adult Degree Program.
 Harold Hirsch Scholars must have at least a 3.0 Oglethorpe GPA, demonstrate leadership ability, and financial need.